Mellanox/libvma/README.txt

 Multi threaded application using mutex lock value is 2 Multi threaded application with more threads than cores using spin lock value is 3 Default value is 1 (Multi with spin lock)

+VMA_BUFFER_BATCHING_MODE
+Batching of returning Rx buffers per socket.
+In case the value is 0 then VMA will not use buffer batching mode for returning Rx buffers.
+In case the value is 1 then VMA will use buffer batching mode for returning Rx buffers.
+[future: other values are reserved]
+Default value is 1

 VMA_MEM_ALLOC_TYPE
 This replaces the VMA_HUGETBL parameter logic.